 If you’re not yet ready to dive into an immersive bootcamp or certificate program, you can still get an overview of Python programming.
 You can start learning Python programming online with a course like Noble Desktop’s Intro to Python Fundamentals.
 In this free introductory course, you’ll learn fundamentals like:

-With this webinar under your belt, you may want to continue with a more intensive program like Noble’s Python Developer Certificate, Python Programming Bootcamp, or FinTech Bootcamp.
+After completing this webinar, you may want to continue with a more intensive program like Noble’s Python Developer Certificate, Python Programming Bootcamp, or FinTech Bootcamp.
 Additional options include Create Your First Python Program from UST and Computer Science: Programming with a Purpose from Princeton University.

 Read about more free Python programming videos and online tutorials.